anhnguyendepocen/stat209-f18/_notes/class14-linear-regression.md

-## Objectives
+## Learning Objectives

-In these notes we extend the inference ideas from the previous two classes to the relationship between two continuous variables.
+- Apply a linear regression to model the relationship between two continuous numeric variables
+- Interpret the meaning of a confidence interval in the context of linear regression

 ## Two continuous variables